Peter Doherty (footballer): Preston North End (assistant)

 From October 1970 to January 1973, he held the position of assistant manager at Preston North End, working alongside Alan Ball Sr who had been appointed Preston's manager during the 1970 close season.
 In this role, he was immediately successful, with Preston becoming Third Division champions at their first attempt in the 1970–71 season.

 Style of management

 His coaching techniques were revolutionary at the time.
 He emphasised ball practice, and instead of endless laps of the pitch, Doherty suggested volleyball "to promote jumping, timing and judgement"; basketball "to encourage split-second decision-making and finding space"; and walking football, "to build up calf muscles".

 Later life and death

+After management, Doherty went into business.
+He returned to football becoming a scout for Coventry City during the 1967-68 season.
+In July 1968, Doherty was appointed chief scout at Tommy Cummings' Aston Villa.

 In later life he became a scout for Liverpool, helping to unearth such talents as Kevin Keegan.
 He and Andy Beattie also served Notts County as 'professional advisers' from December 1965 to March 1966, providing council to first-team manager Ernie Coleman.
 Following his death in 1990, there is a plaque to mark his birthplace in Magherafelt.